ForzaETH/race_stack/README.md

 Accompanying this repository, a paper titled *ForzaETH Race Stack - Scaled Autonomous Head-to-Head Racing on Fully Commercial off-the-Shelf Hardware* is available on [arXiv](https://arxiv.org/abs/2403.11784), detailing the system's architecture, algorithms, and performance benchmarks.

+**NOTE**: For extensions on said paper, tied to specific publications, please refer to the later paragraph [Additional Publications](#additional-publications)

 ## Installation

 We provide an installation guide [here](./INSTALLATION.md).